Risk Management Terms & Risk Management Process

 A Short Definition of Risk Management Terms

 There are several terms used to describe various steps of risk management.
 Sometimes professionals may confuse these terms.
-Below are some of the widely terms.
+Below are some of the widely used risk management terms.

 Issue is a risk that has already happened.
-In other words, risk is an event that has a potential to cause loss.
-On the other hand issue is a current problem.
+In other words, a risk is an event that has the potential to cause loss.
+On the other hand, issue is a current problem.

 Issue management is the practice of coping with current problems.
-Problem solving and decision making are the common techniques for issue management.
+Problem-solving and decision making are common techniques for issue management.
 However, risk management strategies (Acceptance, Avoidance, Reduction, Transfer, Sharing) are different than issue management strategies.

 Known risks are the risks that can be identified and analyzed before their occurrence.
 For example one of your project’s main subcontractor terminated the agreement with you during a critical phase of the project.
 You analyzed this risk before it’s occurrence and bring another certified subcontractor for the same task quickly.

 Unknown risks are the risks that cannot be identified and analyzed before their occurrence.
 A risk response planning is not possible to manage this kind of risks proactively.
-For example you are building a dam project and during the execution social events occured.
+For example, you are building a dam project and during the execution of social events occurred.
 Management reserve is added to the project’s budget to manage unknown risks.

 Positive risks are the desired events or opportunities that have positive impacts on the project’s objectives.
 Project manager and stakeholders get satisfied in case of their occurrence.
 Increasing their probability of occurrence is a good risk response strategy.

-For example your company is conducting a healtcare project.
-The client will pay bonus in case of early delivery.
+For example, your company is conducting a healthcare project.
+The client will pay a bonus in case of early delivery.
 If it happens, your planned profit rate for this project will increase.

 Residual risks are the risks or danger that remain after implementing a risk response plan.
 It is difficult to remove the risk completely so that the remained risk is deliberately accepted.

-For example a transportation company reduces the the risk of an accident by improving the maintenance.
-However a residual risk remains due to the drivers fault.
+For example, a transportation company reduces the risk of an accident by improving maintenance.
+However, a residual risk remains due to the driver’s fault.